 That is because I believe my daughter is still too young to be caught up in the intricacies of social media.
 It may seem harmless, but that is where a lot of scams happen.
 Many adults still fall for these scams, what more children?

-My daughter likes to watch Youtube videos, so I get concerned that she might exceed the data cap and I will end up paying additional charges.
-With this service, I can check her data usage; if I notice that she is using her data too quickly for the month, I just toggle it on and off remotely to relieve my worry.
+My daughter likes to watch Youtube videos, so I get concerned that she might exceed the data cap.
+With this service, I can check her data usage.
+If I notice that she is using her data too quickly for the month, I just toggle it on and off remotely to relieve my worry.

 A better relationship